yktoo/yktoo.com/content/blog/posts/0327/index.en.md

 The run was expectedly called [Ijsselsteinloop](http://www.ijsselsteinloop.nl/) ("Ijsselstein run").

-This time my result of **1:49:01** didn't beat the record, but it was just a minute more than the {{< intref "0320" "previous run at De Haar" >}}.
+This time my result of **1:49:01** didn't beat the record, but it was just a minute more than the {{< a "0320" "previous run at De Haar" >}}.
 Which is not bad, considering sauna-like conditions and even a short rain-shower!

 {{< imgfig "https://2.bp.blogspot.com/-S9RVAnvCny4/WTMMcAmmucI/AAAAAAAAqEs/yl7cB-nbBOMH2XHALcJxONkr-XG3dxqhwCKgB/s1600/ijsselsteinloop-2017-06-03-10-14-16.929797.picasaweb.jpg" "The author finishing." >}}